dialoguemd/fastapi-sqla/README.md

 # fastapi-sqla

-A highly opinionated SQLAlchemy extension for FastAPI.
+A highly opinionated SQLAlchemy extension for FastAPI:

-It provides:

 * Setup using environment variables to connect on DB;
 * `fastapi_sqla.Base` a declarative base class to reflect DB tables at startup;